Ares-Developers/Ares-docs/new/weapons/ammo.rst

 To make units and structures automatically switch to another weapon when out of ammo, see :doc:`NoAmmoWeapon </new/noammoweapon>`.

-.. index:: Weapons; Weapon taking more than one round of ammo, or none at all

 .. versionadded:: 0.B